DragonQuestAPI/dragon-quest-api/README.md

 # Dragon Quest API (⚠ Work in progress)

 An API project implying several episodes of the Dragon Quest franchise.
-English, Spanish, French, German, Italian and Japanese languages are included in the API.
+English, Spanish, French, German, Italian and Japanese languages are supported.

 ## Prerequisites